jundalisay/spblist/content/en/research/descartes/world/chapter-15.md

 Some even begin suddenly to appear or disappear, just as one has seen happen in the real world*.

-> *Translator's Note: The novae or "new stars" observed in 1572 and 1604 had much to do with the spread of Copernicanism and of opposition to it.
+{{< f f="*Translator's Note: The novae or 'new stars' observed in 1572 and 1604 had much to do with the spread of Copernicanism and of opposition to it." >}}